-As shown in the results in Eigenbench microbenchmarks and the real TM benchmark Lee-TM, our theoretical RAC model can mostly provide correct guidance to transactional concurrency control.
+As shown in the microbenchmark results, our theoretical RAC model can mostly provide correct guidance to transactional concurrency control.
 The RAC scheme based on the model can improve performance of TM regardless of which underlying TM algorithm is used.
 In any TM algorithms, there will be situations where the contention becomes very high (the number of aborts becomes much larger than the number of transactions).
 In these situations, RAC will dynamically adjust the number of threads admitted to a view to control contention, thereby reducing works wasted by aborted transactions and improving progress.
-Experimental results show that RAC has superior performance to conventional TM because of the ability of RAC controlling admission and switching between TM and locking, whereas conventional TM has a performance issue when the contention is high and lock-based approach only works well in fine-grained locking but poorly in coarse-grained locking.
+Experimental results show that RAC has superior performance to conventional TM because of the ability of RAC controlling admission and switching between TM and locking, whereas conventional TM has a performance issue when the contention is high and lock-based approach only works well in fine-grained locking but poorly in coarsegrained locking [19].
 Therefore, the RAC scheme enables VOTM to have better performance than the conventional TM and better convenience (and sometimes better performance) than lock-based programming.

-One issue with RAC is blocking of threads by RAC when Q is smaller than N. This blocking seems to violate the lock-free or obstruction-free feature of TM systems [13].
-Even though this feature is arguably necessary [10], RAC can quickly resolve this kind of blocking when the contention becomes low and thus Q is increased up to N, as long as Q does not become 1.
+One issue with RAC is blocking of threads by RAC when Q is smaller than N. This blocking seems to violate the lock-free or obstruction-free feature of TM systems [12].
+Even though this feature is arguably necessary [9], RAC can quickly resolve this kind of blocking when the contention becomes low and thus Q is increased up to N, as long as Q does not become 1.
 If necessary, RAC can completely avoid blocking by using transactions even when Q equals 1, though it will lose some performance gain.
-In this way, if the system discovers that blocking is too long, the blocking can be easily lifted by increasing Q. Actually, in normal situations, the blocking in RAC is not worse than the live-locking in TM when transactions abort each other without progress under high contention.
+In this way, if the system discovers that blocking is too long, the blocking in RAC is not worse than the live-locking in TM when transactions abort each other without progress under high contention.

-As a future work, we will further investigate how to reduce the approximation error of $\delta(Q)$ in the RAC theoretical model.
+As a future work, we will further investigate how to reduce the estimation error of $\delta(Q)$ in the RAC model.
 We will also investigate the performance of the RAC scheme for multiple views, which we believe is another strength of VOTM.